 Read More »NESE Project Critics Sound Off During Virtual Public Hearing

 Nearly 100 people – including Franklin residents – gave state environmental officials an earful November 13 during a public hearing on a controversial natural gas pipeline project.
 The project, Williams-Tranco’s Northeast Supply Enhancement Project, will run from Pennsylvania, through New Jersey and eventually into New York.
-The project includes a 32,000-horsepower, natural gas-powered twin-turbine compressor station on a 52-acre tract …
+Don’t Miss Out!
+No other media outlet covering Franklin Township brings you the depth …

 Read More »Officials Blast NESE Permit Approvals

 Local officials denounced the state Department of Environmental Protection November 7 for its approval of water permit applications needed for the Williams-Transco Northeast Supply Enhancement project.
 The officials also criticized the New York Department of Environmental Conservation’s approval of a similar permit application on the same day.
-The permits approved by the NJ DEP include a Coastal Wetlands Permit, a …
+Don’t Miss Out!
+No other media outlet covering Franklin Township brings you the …

 Read More »Somerset County Parks Commission Seeks Input On Mobility Chair